 Every spring, the visitor center at White Sands National Park becomes a nesting destination for considerable numbers of freshly-molted barn swallows.
 Returning from their winter insect hunting grounds of Central and South America, they arrive in droves.

 Recognizing a barn swallow is easy as they are small with a slender body, long, narrow, pointed wings, and a prominent forked tail.
 Both males and females have bluish-black upper body parts and wing coloring.
 Their chests and throats are reddish-orange.
 In younger birds, the coloring of the throat, chest, and belly is less vivid.

-Hummingbirds are the only birds that can fly forwards, backwards, up, down, sideways.
+Hummingbirds are the only birds that can fly forwards, backwards, up, down, and sideways.
 They can also hover!
 Their wings can flap 80 times per second.
 They eat tiny insects and nectar from plants.
 Their tiny nests can hold two, sometimes three, eggs that about the size of peanut M&Ms. The smallest of all birds, hummingbirds are also the smallest animals with a backbone.

 Burrowing owls nest in burrows on the ground, a unique trait that sets them apart from most other birds.
 It is also what gives burrowing owls their name.
 Small and ground-dwelling, these birds usually weigh only about half a pound and can live to be nine years old.
 They eat beetles, grasshoppers, rodents, cottontails, and bats.
 Burrowing owls are vocal, with different noises for breeding and protecting their territory.